aloklearning/go-create-video/README.md

 The project has the following as per the requirements:

 - [x] A data model of the database.
 You can find it [here](https://github.com/aloklearning/go-create-video/blob/main/assets/ER%20Diagram%20Video.png).
 - [x] Restful API to manage videos and annotations with basic API security.
-The details has been shared in this README as well as in the [ROUTES README]((https://github.com/aloklearning/go-create-video/tree/main/pkg/handlers))
+The details has been shared in this `README` as well as in the [ROUTES README](https://github.com/aloklearning/go-create-video/tree/main/pkg/handlers).
 - [x] Provide a docker image to run your solution.
 The image has been hosted successfully on the [Docker Hub](https://hub.docker.com/).
 Here is the how you can get my image and run the application on your system: `docker pull alokkumar830/go-create-video:latest`

 ## Getting Started